Shaun-Fong/PackageAutoPublish/README.md

 # PackageAutoPublish

-Auto publish NPM package to github package registry from a repo url list file.
+## repo.yml

-# repo.yml
+This file contains all repo urls.
+Pull from url then publish one by one.

-This file contains all repo url.
+It will skip to publish if Package already exist(or version).

 Example:
 ```